A BluesWax Reprint

 turn me onto obscure, inspiring Blues songs and artists.
 We recorded

-songs from his huge record collection onto cassettes, which at the
+songs from his huge record collection onto cassettes, which at

-only grown.
+years later, he’s only grown.

 By 1978, Powerhouse had broken up and Tom had moved back to the